 I was working for Powerslide at the time and I had just spent a long time working on the Doop project.
 I really believed in it, but there was no pay raise or benefits other than passion in the idea and project development, as it was part of my job at Powerslide.
 I asked to start an online shop with stock for the brand, and Powerslide accepted.
-I was way over optimistic about the project, overestimating the market and the demand for the skates, and found myself 15,000 euros in over my head.
+I was way over-optimistic about the project, overestimating the market and the demand for the skates, and found myself 15,000 euros in over my head.
 I remember at this time I was getting maybe 1 or 2 orders a month, and sleepless nights wondering what to do.

 I ended up traveling to Powerslide and buying all their broken skates and returns for next to nothing, bringing them back to Barcelona (17 pairs of skates).
-I fixed them up and started selling them on second hand websites to try and make a little money to be able to pay back my bill.
+I fixed them up and started selling them on second-hand websites to try and make a little money to be able to pay back my bill.
 They sold very fast, and I saw a major opportunity for refurbished, ex-rental skates.
-I ended up buying almost all of Powerslide’s returns and samples and reselling them on facebook and on second hand websites.
-The logo was just a first page google .png template with a random font in it, “Roller Outlet” was desperation to pay bills with repaired skates and products no-one else wanted.
+I ended up buying almost all of Powerslide’s returns and samples and reselling them on Facebook and on second-hand websites.
+The logo was just a first-page google .png template with a random font in it, “Roller Outlet” was desperation to pay bills with repaired skates and products no-one else wanted.

-By the time Roller Outlet turned to ROEX, the Doop shop that I had created was doing phenomenally well as the idea had taken off, but Roller Outlet was bringing in customers from all over the country, I had gone from almost complete disaster to being unable to manage the demand shipping out dozens of boxes a day.
+By the time Roller Outlet turned to ROEX, the Doop shop that I had created was doing phenomenally well as the idea had taken off, but Roller Outlet was bringing in customers from all over the country, I had gone from almost complete disaster to being unable to manage the shipping demand out dozens of boxes a day.
 All this was literally from the basement of my house, I was making a fortune from disaster.

 How did the ROEX idea formulate?

-So I had gone from some dude selling skates from by basement to becoming a “shop” for many clubs to buy from.
+So I had gone from some dude selling skates from my basement to becoming a “shop” for many clubs to buy from.
 I had sold over 3000 wheels and hundreds of skates, by this point all the shops in the country had started to take notice and were really not happy, complaining to Powerslide.

 Add to this the fact that I was working for Powerslide full time, and it was just much too much for one person.
 So many shops complained to Powerslide that they had to ask me to quit one job or the other.
 While they were super happy I was taking all their returns, they didn’t want to anger so many people, which is completely understandable.
 I was at a crossroads.
-Should I quit my full time, secure job at Powerslide and start a shop front, or quit Roller Outlet and go back to emailing?
+Should I quit my full time, secure job at Powerslide and start a shop front, or quit Roller Outlet and go back to email?

-I was so close to closing Roller Outlet when I was suddenly given a pay cut at Powerslide the same day that my now busines partner Joan rang my doorbell.
-We started talking, he had just left Decathlon where he was head of inline skating and teaching, had a skate school with 300 people and was looking for someone to open a shop with.
+I was so close to closing Roller Outlet when I was suddenly given a pay cut at Powerslide the same day that my now business partner Joan rang my doorbell.
+We started talking, he had just left Decathlon where he was head of inline skating and teaching, had a skate school with 300 people, and was looking for someone to open a shop with.
 It was just too much of a coincidence.
 His skate school was called Experience, my shop was Roller Outlet.
-We spent days thinking of a name, and decided on RO (Roller Outlet) EX (Experience Skate School) – ROEX.
+We spent days thinking of a name and decided on RO (Roller Outlet) EX (Experience Skate School) – ROEX.

 How long did it take to get the store up and running and get business in?